How to rewrite "malloc" from scratch ? (with C)

 Let me explain it :

-: It's a pointer without assigned type, then you can have a pointer pointing on any object, no worries of its type.size_t
+• void* : It's a pointer without an assigned type, then you can have a pointer pointing on any object, no worries about its type.

-: You have to create it if you don't use the standard library.
-It's simply along unsigned int
+• size_t : You have to create it if you don't use the standard library.
+It's simply a long unsigned int

-: You also have to create if you don't use the standard library.
-I defined it as#define nullptr 0
+• nullptr : You also have to create it if you don't use the standard library.
+I defined it as #define nullptr 0

 We are also checking if the request was accepted and then we return a pointer on the allocated block.